marianmeres/demino/README.md

 # @marianmeres/demino

-"demino" (deno minimal) is a minimalistic framework built on top of the Deno's built-in HTTP server. `demino` app instance is a `Deno.serve` handler.
+"demino" (deno minimal) is a minimalistic framework built on top of the Deno's built-in HTTP server. `demino` app is a `Deno.serve` handler.

 It is a tiny layer providing [routing](https://github.com/marianmeres/simple-router),